Even if you don’t know the first thing about collectables, you know Funko POPs.

 Funko

-For POPs related to major ongoing franchises, values can often fluctuate alongside the series.
-Game of Thrones POPs peaked in value just before Season 8 began, with values dropping as the final season went downhill.
-Certain Tony Stark POPs shot up after Avengers: Endgame.
+For POPs tied to major franchises, values can fluctuate right alongside the fandom.
+Game of Thrones POPs are the classic cautionary tale: huge hype before Season 8, followed by a rather less enthusiastic market after the finale.
+Certain Tony Stark POPs got a boost after Avengers: Endgame, too.
+In other words, your collection is not immune to the whims of Hollywood, fandom, or the collective emotional stability of the internet.
 And as morbid as it sounds, whenever a celebrity dies, POPs of the characters they played tend to rise in value.

 Another important note: The POP market tends to dip around July and October every year, coinciding with San Diego Comic Con and New York Comic Con.
 This is when people tend to sell off old POPs en masse to make space for the new convention exclusives they want, so if you can help it, pick a different month to get rid of your unwanted pieces.